scalar/scalar/packages/docusaurus/README.md

 ## Usage

-Simple add to the plugins section of your Docusaurus config.
-If you are using typescript you can import the type options type as well
+Simply add to the plugins section of your Docusaurus config.
+If you are using Typescript you can import the type options type as well.

 ```ts
 import type { ScalarOptions } from '@scalar/docusaurus'